 The simplest answer is: maybe.

-This is one end of the spectrum.
-The other end of the spectrum includes those with celiac disease or severe gluten sensitivities.
+Now this is only one end of the spectrum.
+At the other end are those with celiac disease or severe gluten sensitivities.
 In these situations, fatigue is almost always a symptom.

 For the majority of you, it’s likely that you’ll fall somewhere between the two extremes.
-This is when it becomes challenging to evaluate whether you or not gluten is causing your fatigue.
+This is when it becomes a challenge trying to figure out whether or not gluten is causing your fatigue.

 Who’s at risk for gluten fatigue?

-1-3% of the general population has celiac disease.
-If you have a first-degree relative (brother, sister, mom, or dad) with celiac disease, the likelihood of you developing celiac disease jumps to 10%.
-If that’s you, be careful. you’re at increased risk to feel fatigued (and a number of other unwanted symptoms) after eating gluten
+Between 1-3% of the general population has celiac disease.
+However, if you have a first-degree relative (brother, sister, mom, or dad) with celiac disease, the likelihood that you will develop celiac disease jumps to 10%.
+If that’s you, be careful. you’re at increased risk to feel fatigued (among a number of other unwanted symptoms) after eating gluten

 Since one set of your genes comes from mom and the other from dad, you can have any one of many, many different gene combinations.
 Some of these genes predispose you to celiac disease.
 In fact, 98.4% of those with celiac disease have one of two specific genes.
 These same genes were found in almost 90% of first-degree relatives as well.

 While we know the odds of developing celiac disease, we don’t have enough evidence to determine how that may translate into developing a gluten sensitivity.
-Preliminary research does seem to indicate there may be other genes that predispose you to gluten intolerance.
+However, preliminary research does seem to indicate there may be other genes that predispose you to gluten intolerance.